 Scan at 150 dpi, print at 300 dpi, for 150/300 = 1/2X size (half size or 50% size)

 Don't go crazy with the resolution.
-If you scan a 8.5x11 inch page at say 4800 dpi, you will get a 6 GB file, which is absolutely the last thing you could ever want.
-Instead you want a result to fit your goal, to match your intended use for the image.
+If you scan a 8.5x11 inch page at say 4800 dpi, you will get a 6 GB image, which is absolutely the last thing you could ever want.
+Instead you may want to PRINT a 8.5x11 inch page at 300 dpi (about 8 MB image) ... a result to fit your goal, to match your intended use for the image.

 One example is to scan 35 mm film at 2700 dpi, and print at 300 dpi, for 2700/300 = 9X size enlargement.
 9X is about 8x12 inches (about A4 size) from full frame 35 mm (about 0.9 x 1.4 inches).
 The ratio of (scanning resolution / printing resolution) is the enlargement factor.

 This enlargement concept is true for scanning anything, photo prints, documents, film, etc.

 Video Screen Resolution:

 Video screens are Very different than paper.
 Paper is dimensioned in inches (or mm).
 Screens are dimensioned in pixels (no inches are involved on the video screen).
 And images are dimensioned in pixels.
 The role of scan resolution for the video screen is to create the appropriate image size.

 For one example, scan 6x4 inches at 100 dpi, which will create (6 inches x 100 dpi) x (4 inches x 100 dpi) = 600x400 pixels.
 These 600 pixels will fill 50% of the width of a 1200 pixel screen.